 Students are not required to self‐identify with CAS or College staff if they do not request academic support services or accommodations based on a disability.
 The right to decide whether and when to request accommodations is strictly up to the student.
-Disability information is confidential and is not subject to the FERPA or the Buckley Amendment, because the federal and state governments consider medical information, not open to the general public and not subject to free access.
-Daytona State College will not release information such as the services or accommodations provided to students with disabilities unless written authorization are obtained from the student in compliance with federal and state privacy laws.
-For more information, you may check out the Daytona State College website, and click on Counseling and Accessibility Services Office.
+Disability information is confidential and is not subject to the FERPA or the Buckley Amendment, because the federal and state governments consider medical information not open to the general public and not subject to free access.
+Daytona State College will not release information such as the services or accommodations provided to students with disabilities unless written authorization is obtained from the student in compliance with federal and state privacy laws.
+For more information, you may check out the Counseling & Accessibility Services website.

 Please note that the CAS Office does not provide personal services, such as transportation to and from campus, personal items, personal devices, and/or personal care attendants.
 The CAS Office is authorized to provide academic support and not social work services.
 The CAS Office staff may provide information about other available resources within the community.